bbqbailey/mqttDirector/README.md

 python program that listens for commands from MqttDirector by listening for commands from MQTT Mosquitto.

+Note: I wrote this for myself, to install from my development node.
+In this document, I'll refer to it as the node DEV_NODE.
-Note: I wrote this for myself, to install from my development node named Hottub.
-So the references to Hottub should be changed by you to reflect your development machine.
-I would therefore, in order to keep the instructions in synch with your usage, create on your development machine, the directory structure ~/MySofwareProjects/mqttController Then you can pull from github.com/bbqbailey/mqttDirector and place into your new ~/MySoftwareProjects/mqttController.
-Then substitute your node's name for Hottub and you should be good to go.
+So the references to DEV_NODE should be changed by you to reflect your development machine.
+Likewise, I'm referring to the user id as USER.

+I would therefore, in order
+to keep the instructions in synch with your usage, create on your development machine, the directory structure ~/MySofwareProjects/mqttController Then you can pull from github.com/bbqbailey/mqttDirector and place into your new ~/MySoftwareProjects/mqttController.
+Then substitute your node's name for DEV_NODE and you should be good to go.

 Note: The mqttDirector.py should run on your development node; the mqttController.py should run on the RPIs you want to control.